abenevaut/docker-kata/005-host-node-app/README.md

 to do some commands executions, you (probably) should be in the right directory. you can use the `WORKDIR` instruction to set the working directory for subsequent commands in the Dockerfile.

-If your not familiar with user management, on linux each user have a home directory.
+If you are not familiar with user management, on linux each user have a home directory.
 On node image, the default user is `node` and its home directory is `/home/node`.

 In our example, we will use an `app` directory in the `/home/node` directory as base directory for our app.